 Hospice consultations are included as part of inpatient hospital care.

-Covered services include:

-What you must pay when you get Services that are covered for you these services Physician service cost-sharing may • Drugs for symptom control and pain relief apply for outpatient consultations. • Short-term respite care • Home care For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
+Physician service cost-sharing may apply for outpatient consultations.

+Services that are covered for you

+prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.

-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: • If you obtain the covered services from a network provider, you only pay the plan cost sharing amount for in-network services • If you obtain the covered services from an out-ofnetwork provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by Bright Advantage (HMO) but are not covered by Medicare Part A or B: Bright Advantage (HMO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network:

+- If you obtain the covered services from a network provider, you only pay the plan cost sharing amount for in-network services - If you obtain the covered services from an out-ofnetwork provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare)

+For services that are covered by Bright Advantage (HMO) but are not covered by Medicare Part A or B: Bright Advantage (HMO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.

 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).

-Medicare-certified hospice).